dixon961/reading-companion/README.md

 This application transforms the passive process of reviewing book highlights into an active, reflective dialogue.
 The system presents you with one highlight at a time and generates thought-provoking questions about it.
 Your answers are collected and compiled into a structured note file for use in personal knowledge bases.

+## Current Status

+✅ **MVP Core Features Implemented**
+- Session creation and management
+- Interactive dialogue with AI for each highlight
+- Session history and continuation
+- Session editing and deletion
+- Basic UI for all core workflows

+🔄 **In Progress**
+- Markdown export functionality
+- Advanced session completion workflows
+- Enhanced UI/UX polish

+## Technical Stack

+- **Backend**: Go (Golang) with Clean Architecture
+- **Frontend**: React (Vite) with TypeScript
+- **Database**: PostgreSQL
+- **Infrastructure**: Docker & Docker Compose
+- **AI Integration**: LLM client with OpenAI-compatible API support

 ## Features

+### ✅ Core Functionality
 - Upload text files containing book highlights
 - Interactive dialogue with AI for each highlight
 - Export processed highlights as structured notes
 - Session management to continue work later

-## Technical Stack

-- **Backend**: Go (Golang) with Clean Architecture
-- **Frontend**: React (Vite)
-- **Database**: PostgreSQL
-- **Infrastructure**: Docker & Docker Compose
+- Session history browsing and management

+### ✅ Advanced Features
+- LLM-powered question generation
+- Session renaming and deletion
+- Session continuation from any point
+- Review of completed sessions
+- Responsive web interface

+### 🔄 Upcoming Features
+- Full Markdown export functionality
+- Enhanced session completion workflows
+- Additional session management capabilities

 ## Getting Started